Intro-CS-App-Dev-and-Deploy/Composite-Shapes/Teaching Exemplar/Prototyping Face wtih Single Measle/ReadMe.txt

 Student Review of Variable Coordinates - complete the rect() for eyes, nose and mouth

+Student Review of Variables - complete rect() for measle

 To think about: only on face, not on eyes, mouth, or nose

 Next Step: develop Dynamic Program